 Windows that are double glazed is the ultimate choice when it comes to energy efficiency and sound reduction; its sealed air gap acting as its additional layer for insulation.
 This creates a thermal resistance layer that reduces the heat that escapes through the windows during the winters and cold air during the summer.
 The insulation that double glazed windows have lessens the stress in your cooling and heating appliance.
 This, in turn, lowers down your electrical and heating bills.

 Sitting beside a window, your comfort should not be affected by the outside temperature but be supported by the temperature inside the home.
 With double glazed windows, the outside temperature would not be easily transferred inside because of the insulation.
 These double glazed windows also reduce the incidence of condensation build up which in turn discourages the growth of moulds in the home.

-When talking about sound reduction and double glazed windows, its sealed double glazing helps in reducing sound from between medium to high frequency noise.
-The difference in the thickness of the glass, as well as the space in between the panes, determines the effectiveness of sound reduction.
+When talking about sound reduction and double glazed windows, its sealed double glazing helps in reducing sound from between medium to high-frequency noise.
+The difference in the thickness of the glass, as well as space in between the panes, determine the effectiveness of sound reduction.

 For a homeowner’s peace of mind, double glazed windows are a safe option when it comes to home security.
 Being double, it is harder to break two glass panes rather than one; and in as much as added security is concerned, a homeowner can specifically ask for laminated or toughened glass to be installed on their double glazed windows.

 New Double Glazing To Your Home Or Business